Contribution to a Circulating Society

 Contribution to a Circular Economy

 We emphasize product durability and safety and make efficient use of limited resources throughout the product lifecycle, from raw material procurement and design to resource recovery and reuse.
-With this approach, we aim to strengthen our efforts to address global problems caused by economic activities, such as climate change, loss of biodiversity, and environmental pollution, and to provide solutions to them.
+With this approach, we aim to strengthen our efforts to address global environmental problems caused by economic activities, such as climate change, loss of biodiversity, and environmental pollution, and to provide solutions to them.

 Watch Business Initiatives